joaoprado/lumina/README.md

 - Tests: PHPUnit 11 (sqlite in‑memory)
 - Optional extra: React 18 island for sparkline chart (@vitejs/plugin-react)

-Note on Octane: The original spec mentions Octane.
-It is not required to run the app and is not installed by default.
-You can adopt it later if desired (see notes below).
+Octane: Laravel Octane is installed in this project.
+You can run the app using Octane for a high‑performance dev server (see the Octane section below).

 ## Features